 If you use more energy than the average household, and/or live in a poorly insulated house, you’ll probably save a good bit more than that though.

-That being said, some suppliers will offer a retention deal to customers to keep them sweet for an extra year or two but these tend not to be as competitive as the deals a new customer will be offered.
+That being said, some suppliers will offer retention deals to customers to keep them sweet for an extra year or two but these tend not to be as competitive as the deals a new customer will be offered.

 It is usually a bit cheaper to get your gas and electricity from separate suppliers though this does change.

-However, you might like the convenience of only dealing with one supplier for both fuels.
+However, you might like the convenience of only having to deal with one supplier for both fuels.
 It all depends on how much you value the convenience of getting one bill every month, as opposed to two, and of having to only deal with one supplier.

 We’re Ireland’s leading price comparison and switching site.
 We’re free to use and make comparing prices across suppliers quick and easy!